goran1010/goran1010/README.md

 Programmer, full-stack web developer, open-source enjoyer, and all-around decent guy.

-I've been building apps using vanilla HTML, CSS, and JavaScript, as well as React and Tailwind on the front end.
+I've been building apps using vanilla HTML, CSS, and JavaScript, as well as React and Tailwind on the front-end.
-For the back end, it's mostly been Node.js, Express, and Prisma.
+On the back-end, I mainly work with Node.js, Express, and Prisma.

 Right now, I'm planning a new project where I’ll be learning and utilizing TypeScript as I go - and after working with relational databases like PostgreSQL, I’m now exploring the non-relational world of MongoDB.